hirvi34/kana/README.md

-Just Some personal projeckts that show my progress as a coder
+Just Some personal projects that show my progress as a coder